Set Medical Provision

 What’s Changing?

-First Aid and Occupational Health have always been (and remain) out of scope of registraion (and CQC inspection) but these are very tightly defined and it’s easy to cross the line between ‘first aid’ and treatment of disease, disorder or injury.
-We’ll return to that.
+First Aid and Occupational Health have always been (and remain) out of scope of registraion (and therefore CQC inspection) but these are very tightly defined and it’s easy to cross the line between ‘first aid’ and diagnosis or treatment.
+There’s more on First Aid and Occupational Health below.

 What about a TV show with an invited audience?

 But what about other situations?
-Use our lookup below and there are more resources further down the page.
+Use our lookup below, and there are more resources further down the page.

 Some activities are clearly regulated or clearly not.
 But many fall into a grey area — their status depends on who is being treated, where, and how.
 Here are some common examples where context affects whether CQC registration is required.